-GDPR comes into force on 25th May 2018.
-Our school takes data protection very seriously and we are finalising our systems to be compliant before the deadline.
-Developing information will appear here in due course.
+GDPR came into force on 25th May 2018.
+Our school takes data protection very seriously and developing information will appear here in due course.

 Data Protection Statement

 St. Bartholomew’s C of E Primary School is fully committed to full compliance with the requirements of the General Data Protection Regulation (GDPR).
 The School will therefore follow procedures which aim to ensure that all our staff, governors, and contractors who have access to any personal data held by or on behalf of the school are fully aware of and abide by their duties under the GDPR.
 We also adhere to the guidance issued by the Information Commissioner.

 We collect and use information about our pupils in order to carry out our functions.
 This also includes information about current, past and prospective staff, parents and suppliers of services to us.
 In addition, we are required by law to collect and use information in order to comply with statutory requirements.
 Personal information must be processed appropriately however it is collected, recorded and used and in whatever format it is held.

 We regard the handling of personal information as very important to us being able to carry out our day-to-day business and essential to maintaining confidence.
 We therefore fully adhere to the principles of the GDPR.

 We will ensure that appropriate controls and measures are in place to monitor and review data so that:

 · it is used in efficient and effective ways to improve the education of our pupils

 · it is only collected for the purpose as described at the time of collection

 · information is not kept for longer than is necessary